Train of Thought

 • Our research focuses on two key aspects

-1. Mapping Freight Railway Routes: Creating original maps that illustrate the accessibility of existing and planned freight transport connections in Iran, Afghanistan, Uzbekistan, Kazakhstan, Tajikistan, Kyrgyzstan, and Turkmenistan, showcasing distances to the nearest border and seaport, and highlighting vulnerabilities.
+1. Mapping Freight Railway Routes: Creating original maps that illustrate the accessibility of existing and planned freight transport connections, showcasing distances to the nearest border and seaport, and highlighting vulnerabilities.

 2. Risk Assessment: We look at the big picture.
-Our research assesses the wider railway-related issues can impact transport projects.
-This includes political risks, financial risks, economic risks, logistical problems and vulnerabilities in the global supply chain system.
+Our research examines how broader railway-related issues affect transport projects.
+This includes political risks, financial risks, economic risks, logistical problems, and vulnerabilities in the global supply chain.

 • Why It Matters

-Traditional transit and domestic freight railway analysis in Iran, Afghanistan, Uzbekistan, Kazakhstan, Tajikistan, Kyrgyzstan, and Turkmenistan often relies on limited data and generalised assumptions.
+Traditional transit and domestic freight railway analysis in high risk and complex jurisdictions often relies on limited data and generalised assumptions.

 Our approach offers a new systems thinking perspective by conducting detailed risk assessments of the country’s existing railway network and plans, and analysing their unique logistical needs.